sfnanalytics/rf/README.txt

 Step 2: Extract files from zip using File Explorer

 Step 3: Run the following Python commands in a Command Prompt window (You will have to change '<YOUR USER NAME>' to your unique username)
+NOTE: If you have downloaded this before, it will append the rf-main folder with '(1)', make sure the 'rf-main' folder after the 'Downloads' folder reads the same (no need to change second 'rf-main' folder name)

 CD "C:\Users\<YOUR USER NAME>\Downloads\rf-main\rf-main\src\"
 python recency_frequency.py

-NOTE: If you have downloaded this before, it will append the rf-main folder with '(1)', make sure the 'rf-main' folder after the 'Downloads' folder reads the same (no need to chnage second 'rf-main' folder name

 Once complete, find the MembershipRecencyFrequency_w_Product.csv in the src folder (C:\Users\<YOUR USER NAME>\Downloads\rf-main\rf-main\src>)